|

 Act.

-As 2007 will be the third term of the Scottish
+As 2007 will be the third term of the

-Parliament the political parties are considering new devolved
+Scottish Parliament the political parties are considering

-on this issue and is likely to report to a future Scottish
+special session on this issue and is likely to report

-Party Conference.
-Other parties are also considering this
+to a future Scottish Party Conference.
+Other parties

-issue.
-The SNP, SSP and Greens will continue to promote
+are also considering this issue.
+The SNP, SSP and Greens

-the functions of the Scottish Parliament.
+every opportunity to extend the functions of the Scottish

 General Approach